telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### forwardSeek `Boolean` *(default: true)*

-If set to `false` the user will be prevented from seeking the video forward
+If set to `false`, the user will be prevented from seeking the video forward.

-#### Example - enable full-screen
+#### Example - enable fullscreen

     <div id="mediaplayer" />
     <script>